Characterizing LTL Formulas by Examples (full version): Another notion of ``good'' examples: characteristic samples

 \section{Another notion of ``good'' examples: characteristic samples}

 The main focus of this paper is on the existence of \emph{unique characterizations} for fragments of LTL.
 In this section, we briefly compare this notion with another notion of a ``good'' set of examples, namely \emph{characteristic samples}.
+Let a \emph{concept class} be a triple $\class{C}=(C,\mathcal{X},\sema{\cdot})$, where $C$ is a set (the \emph{concepts}), $\mathcal{X}$ is a set (the \emph{examples}) and where, for each $c\in C$, $\sema{c}\subseteq\mathcal{X}$.

 {\wp_{\text{finite}}}

 \begin{definition}[Learner and teacher]\quad Fix a concept class $\class{C}=(C,\mathcal{X},\sema{\cdot})$. \begin{itemize} \item A \emph{learner} for $\class{C}$ is a function $\alg{L}:\wpfin(\mathcal{X}\times\{0,1\})\to\Psi$ with the property that $\alg{L}(S)$ fits $S$, assuming $S$ fits at least one element of $\class{C}$.\footnote{If $S$ fits no element of $\class{C}$ then there is no requirement on $\alg{L}(S)$.} \item A \emph{teacher} for $\class{C}$ is a function $\alg{T}:\Psi\to \wpfin(\mathcal{X}\times\{0,1\})$ such that $\alg{T}(\psi)$ fits $\psi$. \end{itemize} Note that learners and teachers need not be computable. \end{definition}